 Banking and financing services provided in Sweden are regulated by, inter alia, the Banking and Financing Business Act.
-European banks can passport the licence they have in their home country into Sweden and register for cross-border services or open a Swedish branch.
+Banks having a licence in one Member State of the EU can passport the licence they have in their home country into Sweden and register for cross-border services or open a Swedish branch.
 However, a foreign company does not need a licence or to be incorporated locally solely to lend to Swedish entities (unless combined with accepting deposits from the public) or to obtain security over assets located in Sweden, including acting as a security agent on behalf of other lenders.